 Your body needs Vitamin C to help the immune system do its job.
 It is a powerful antioxidant that can help direct immune cells, neutrophils, to the site of infection.

-Vitamin C also aids in healing wounds; forming scar tissue; repairing cartilage, bones and teeth; absorbing iron; and making skin, tendons, ligaments and blood vessels.
+Vitamin C also aids in healing wounds; forming scar tissue; repairing cartilage, bones, and teeth; absorbing iron; and making skin, tendons, ligaments, and blood vessels.
 Vitamin C is an antioxidant, meaning it helps block damage caused by free radicals.
-It’s a pretty vital vitamin!

 Vitamin D is vital to bone health; it helps your body absorb calcium.
 Recent studies have revealed that it’s also beneficial to the immune system.
 Vitamin D helps regulate immune responses in the body.
 A deficiency in Vitamin D is associated with increased autoimmunity and susceptibility to infection.